You are here

-If I don’t renew this year, will I be able to keep my same seats next season?
+If I didn’t renew this year, will I be able to keep my same seats next season?

 We will hold your subscription seats for one season.
-However, if you do not renew for the current season, your seats will be sold to other patrons and we can not guarantee your same seats when purchased as individual tickets for the 2020-21 Season.
+However, if you did not renew for the current season, your seats will be sold to other patrons and we can not guarantee your same seats when purchased as individual tickets for the 2020-21 Season.

 When will I get my tickets?